Product was successfully added to your shopping cart.

 • May be illegal in certain jurisdictions

-• Ineffective during fog, snow and rain
+• Ineffective during fog, snow, or rain

-Best LED color for fog lights
+Best LED Color for Fog Lights

-If you are looking to upgrade your fog lights to LEDs we recommend going with white or yellow.
-We strongly recommend against using blue or purple bulbs for your fog lamps for your personal safety in times of poor visibility (fog, haze, rain, snow, etc.).
+We strongly advise against blue or purple bulbs for your fog lamps for your personal safety in times of poor visibility (fog, haze, rain, snow, etc.).

 XenonPro - LED & HID Headlight Kits Banner